 Studies show that hyperloop moves at airplane speeds with the energy efficiency of high-speed rail.
 The entire HyperloopTT system has the potential to generate a surplus of energy through solar panels located along the lines and stations, in addition to energy recovered during regenerative braking.
 Capsules are powered by battery resulting in an emission-free system.
 Based on the Great Lakes Hyperloop Feasibility Study, when implementing the HyperloopTT system, CO2 emissions are reduced by over 140 million tons over the next 25 years.

-Hyperloop Transportation Technologies (HyperloopTT) is an innovative transportation and technology company focused on realizing the hyperloop, a system that moves people and goods at unprecedented speeds safely, efficiently, and sustainably.
-Through the use of unique, patented technology and an advanced business model, HyperloopTT is creating and licensing technologies.
+Hyperloop Transportation Technologies (www.hyperlooptt.com, “HyperloopTT”) is an innovative transportation and technology company focused on realizing the hyperloop, a system that moves people and goods safely, efficiently, and sustainably by bringing airplane speeds to the ground.
+Through the use of unique, patented technology and a collaborative business model, HyperloopTT is creating a potential new form of transportation.

-Founded in 2013, HyperloopTT is a global team comprised of more than 800 engineers, creatives and technologists in 52 multidisciplinary teams, with 50 corporate and university partners.
-Headquartered in Los Angeles, CA, HyperloopTT has offices in North and South America, the Middle East and Europe.
+Founded in 2013, HyperloopTT is a global network of more than 800 engineers, creatives, and technologists, with 50 corporate and university partners.
+Headquartered in Los Angeles, CA, and Toulouse, France, HyperloopTT has offices in North and South America, the Middle East, and Europe.